davebowlin/githelp/README.md

 			"Compare and pull request"
 12. REMOTE:	when someone approves the changes, they will merge it to the master.

+> Be careful with the following.
+This is NOT best practice!

 You can push to master as well, instead of your branch, so be careful.
 If you want to push to master, change line 10 above to this:
 `git push origin master`